-This leaflet contains information for unpaid carers of people with dementia who are being invited to take part in research about life story work.
+This leaflet contains information for unpaid carers of people with dementia who are being invited to take part in a research project.
 Please read it all before deciding whether to take part.

-The research is being conducted by the Social Policy Research Unit, University of York, in partnership with Example, and is funded by the National Institute for Health Research.
+The research is being conducted by the Social Policy Research Unit, University of York, in partnership with [comparison site], and is funded by the National Institute for Health Research.